Ministries of Tourism, Culture and Gaming and Sport: Organizational history

-In 1946, the bureau was upgrade to the Department of Travel and Publicity.
+Formal creation and reorganization

+In 1946, the Progressive Conservative Drew ministry upgraded the bureau with the formal creation of the Department of Travel and Publicity by legislation.
+It was the first department with a mandate to develop economic industry sectors outside of the agriculture and natural resources sectors.
+(Note: While the Department of Planning and Development was established in 1944, its initial mandate was focused in postwar rehabilitation and resettlement of veterans into the society and workforce.)
 At establishment, the department consisted of only approximately fifteen employees in four branches: publicity, the information, winter promotion, and development branches.
 In 1958, the department began taking on responsibilities for the cultural area, with the establishment of the historical branch and the transfer of the theatres branch from the Treasury Department.

-In March 1964, the department restructured and renamed the Department of Tourism and Information.
-In April 1972 the department merged with the Department of Trade and Development to become the Ministry of Industry and Tourism.
+In 1964, the department was renamed the Department of Tourism and Information by legislation.

-In 1975, a standalone Ministry of Culture and Recreation was established, taking on responsibilities for cultural (transferred from the Ministry of Colleges and Universities), recreational and citizenship (transferred from the Ministry of Community and Social Services).
+In 1972 the Davis ministry undertook a reorganization of the government during which all departments were renamed ministries.
+During that exercise, the tourism department was merged into the economic development ministry, the new Ministry of Industry and Tourism.
+In December 1974, a standalone Ministry of Culture and Recreation was established, taking on responsibilities for cultural (transferred from the Ministry of Colleges and Universities), recreational and citizenship (transferred from the Ministry of Community and Social Services).
 It took on oversight functions for key institutions such as Ontario Arts Council, Ontario Heritage Foundation, Art Gallery of Ontario, and Ontario Science Centre.

+In 1982, responsibilities for policy areas of tourism, recreation, culture and citizenship were redistributed to two new ministries distinct from the economic development ministry – the Ministry of Tourism and Recreation and the Ministry of Citizenship and Culture.
+These new ministries were formally established by enabling legislations enacted.
+The move was the last restructuring of the ministries to be conducted via formal legislative amendments or enactments.
+The Ministry of Tourism and Recreation Act and Ministry of Citizenship and Culture Act enacted in 1982 and incorporated in the Consolidated Statutes of Ontario remain in effect and are the primary enabling legislations from which the ministry (or at various times, ministries) and its ministers derive their formal legal authority.
+Subsequent instances of renaming and reorganization of the ministry were executed via order-in-councils assigning formal authorities and responsibilities to ministers with the new, often transitory, titles.